cahuja1992/transit-eeg/SETUP_GUIDE.md

 # TRANSIT-EEG Setup and Execution Guide

-This document provides step-by-step instructions for setting up and running the TRANSIT-EEG framework.
+This document provides comprehensive step-by-step instructions for setting up and running the TRANSIT-EEG framework.
+Whether you're a researcher wanting to reproduce our results or a developer looking to extend the framework, this guide will help you get started.

 ## 📋 Prerequisites